elliotdata/freeCodeCamp_DataAnalysisCourse_Projects/README.md

-## Data Analysis Certification Projects
+## freeCodeCamp Data Analysis Certification

 Data analysis projects completed as part of freeCodeCamp's Data Analysis with Python certification.
 These projects showcase my ability to analyze and visualize data, utilizing various Python libraries and techniques.